Bitcoin is a revolutionary concept.

-Since all Bitcoins are stored on the publicly viewable & distributed blockchain, the general public can see all Bitcoin quantities and the associated Bitcoin address.
+Since all Bitcoins are stored on the publicly viewable & distributed blockchain, the general public can see all Bitcoin quantities and associated Bitcoin public address.

 A Bitcoin address is similar to an account maintained at a bank, however, unlike restrictions placed on opening and maintaining new bank accounts, in Bitcoin you can have as many Bitcoin addresses as you would like…for no cost at all.

 Bitcoin wallets create, store, and provide access to Bitcoin addresses.
-When a Bitcoin wallet creates an address, a public key (i.e. public address) is created for display on the global blockchain and Bitcoin receipt, and a private key is created for your eyes only to control the public address.
+When a Bitcoin wallet creates an address, a public key (i.e. public address) is created for display on the global blockchain and for receiving Bitcoin, and a private key is created for your eyes only to control the public address.

 Wallets come in all shapes and sizes, and range from digital applications on your phone/computer, to physical electronic devices.
 Bitcoin wallets even come in paper or steel format!

 No matter what format a Bitcoin wallet comes in, the core component across all wallets is creation by ‘seed phrase’.
-Most of us are used to creating accounts with a password so let’s start with associating a Bitcoin wallet’s seed phrase with a login password to your bank account.
+Most of us are accustomed to creating accounts with a password, so let’s start with associating a Bitcoin wallet’s seed phrase with a login password to your bank account.

-A seed phrase creates the wallet, and grants anyone with the seed phrase full control of all Bitcoins on every address in the Bitcoin wallet.
-What makes seed phrases different from a password is you cannot just pick any random word…it has to be a unique combination of 12-24 words from a list of 2048 pre-defined words.
+A seed phrase creates the Bitcoin wallet and grants anyone with the seed phrase full control of all Bitcoins on every address within the Bitcoin wallet.
+What makes seed phrases different from a password is you cannot just pick any random word – your seed phrase has to be a unique combination of 12-24 words from a list of 2048 pre-defined words.

 Before we get overwhelmed, almost all Bitcoin wallets will generate this seed phrase list for you, so all you have to do is write this phrase down.
 The most hard-core Bitcoin users will even etch their seed phrase in steel for safe keeping.

-Once you have your seed phrase, any Bitcoin wallet will cryptographically derive addresses from this phrase that only you can control.
+Once you have your seed phrase, any Bitcoin wallet will cryptographically derive addresses from this phrase and grant you access as the sole controller.
 Of course this is a complex process, but fortunately you don’t have to understand the technical details to use Bitcoin.